higuoxing/typed-concourse/README.md

 - Intuitive API: The API for `typed-concourse` is designed to be intuitive and easy to use.
 Whether you're a seasoned Rust developer or new to the language, you'll be able to use `typed-concourse` to create your Concourse pipelines and tasks quickly and easily.

+## Problems that are not very easy to solve in other ways

+- Fly-without-push v.s.
+Push-without-fly: TODO.

 ## Getting started

 To use `typed-concourse` in your Rust project, simply add the following to your `Cargo.toml` file: